jkempf42/kube-volttron/gateway-node/README.md

 multi-interface CNI driver](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/configuration.md)
 connects up both the intra-cluster Flannel network and a second interface imported from the second interface on the gateway host into the gateway pod.
-The Multus git distro is already incorporated by reference into the gateway-node in the subdirectory multus-cni.
+The Multus git distro is already incorporated by reference into the gateway-node directory via the subdirectory multus-cni.
 This means the host VM or OS must have two Ethernet interfaces, one connected to the local area network and the Internet through a router and one that is absorbed into the gateway pod when it is created. [^1] A K8s yaml manifest is provided to create `NetworkAttachementDefinition` K8s CNI